devNegative-asm/Fhidwfe-Language/readme.txt

-ubyte	unsigned byte, also usable as a character. byte	signed byte. ptr		same as uint, but used to access memory locations. float	defined to be of size sizeof(float)==sizeof(void*).
-Float operations are only available on architectures that natively support flops. list	One of the variant types.
+ubyte	unsigned byte, also usable as a character. byte	signed byte. ptr		same as uint, but used to access memory locations. file	a file index.
+This is NOT equivalent to C's FILE*.
+File is a 1 byte type with a valid range of 0-62.
+Any values above 62 represent invalid files.
+Internally, this byte is used as the index of a FILE*[] func	a function pointer.
+Only single arg uint -> uint functions can be used this way. float	defined to be of size sizeof(float)==sizeof(void*).
+Float operations are only available on architectures that natively support flops.
+Conversion from uint -> float is lower accuracy than int -> float. list	One of the variant types.
 This acts like a pointer except it can be iterated over in a for loop.
 It takes a suffix like listbyte to determine its elements.
 Only the types listed above can be put into a list. range	Another variant type.
 A range can only hold numeric types, and only integer-like ranges can be iterated in a for loop.

 casting is done by the keyword "as" which can do the following conversions.
 Anything not listed here has undefined behavior any type other than float -> ptr	(no conversion)